 Inspired by the image of the mermaid as a symbol for a forbidden love (that beckons as a siren, but will never become reality), I made many trips – from Stockholm to Saint Petersburg and from Helsinki to Azerbaijan.
 But not all treasures are hidden at a great distance.
 Last year, I boarded the train to my neighbouring city The Hague, for some good old-fashioned musicological strolling in the analogue archives.
 The gem that attracted me?
 A 1918 song called “Meirminnen”.
 For the Dutch journal “De Liedvriend” (the friend of the art song), I wrote a short article about this charming song, that just got published.
 Sheet music and piano in the YouTube below… enjoy!
+The article in its beautiful lay-out can be read here (via my Academia.edu), but it is in Dutch, an English version will follow.

 In a remote village, some workers are building a bridge, but are scared away by vampire mermaids.
 Some are pale with long dark hair and glowing red eyes and their tails resemble snake tails.
 Others have green skin, and long fingernails, such as Qualupalik.
 Read this creepy story about a Vampire Mermaid written by Scott L Vannatter.